ytl-al/ytl-yes-revamp/wp-content/plugins/post-smtp/readme.txt

 https://www.youtube.com/watch?v=UDmwPG-RmDc

-Are you facing the WordPress not sending emails issue?
-Don't worry!
+Are you facing the WordPress not sending emails issue❓ Don't worry!
 Install the Post SMTP Plugin for smooth WordPress email deliverability.

 Over **300,000** website owners use **Post SMTP** daily to send WordPress emails securely and reliably💯.

 Post SMTP is a free and next-generation WordPress SMTP plugin that has everything you need to improve the email deliverability of your WordPress site.

-The best part is that the Post SMTP plugin helps you configure any SMTP mailer with proper authentication that guarantees the delivery of your WordPress emails and prevents them from being marked as spam.
+The best part is that the Post SMTP plugin helps you configure any SMTP mailer, including Microsoft 365 (formerly Office 365), with proper authentication that guarantees the delivery of your WordPress emails and prevents them from being marked as spam.

-With the [Post SMTP Pro version](https://postmansmtp.com/pricing/?utm_source=wp_org&utm_medium=read_me), you can unlock even more advanced features, such as detailed email logging, email delivery stats and reporting, Microsoft 365, Amazon SES, Zoho SMTP integration, multiple email failure alert options, and more.
+With the ✨[Post SMTP Pro version](https://postmansmtp.com/pricing/?utm_source=wp_org&utm_medium=read_me)✨, you can unlock even more advanced features, such as detailed email logs, email delivery stats and reporting, Microsoft 365 (formerly Office 365), Amazon SES, Zoho SMTP integration, multiple email failure alert options, and more.

 == What is SMTP, and Why Do You Need It? ==
 **SMTP**, short for Simple Mail Transfer Protocol, is the most widely used protocol for online email transmission.
 SMTP configuration with proper authentication for your WordPress site ensures that your WordPress emails do not end up in spam.

 **By default**, WordPress sends emails using the PHP mail function, which isn't ideal because most WordPress hosting servers don't support PHP email.

-On top of that, most email clients, such as Outlook (Microsoft 365), Yahoo, Gmail, Zoho, etc., automatically block or mark spam emails that lack proper authentication.
+On top of that, most email clients, such as Outlook (Office 365 / Microsoft 365), Yahoo, Gmail, Zoho, etc., automatically block or mark spam emails that lack proper authentication.

-That’s why you need to install the Post SMTP plugin on your WordPress site to configure the SMTP mailer of your choice.
+That's why you need to install the Post SMTP plugin on your WordPress site to configure the SMTP mailer of your choice.

 == How Does Post SMTP Work? ==
-Post SMTP allows you to easily replace the default PHP mail function (wp_mail) of your WordPress site with the SMTP mailer of your choice, like [Microsoft 365](https://postmansmtp.com/extensions/office-365-extension-for-post-smtp/?utm_source=wp_org&utm_medium=read_me), Brevo, Zoho, Gmail, Post Mark, etc., which in turn improves WordPress email deliverability.
+Post SMTP allows you to easily replace the default PHP mail function (wp_mail) of your WordPress site with the SMTP mailer of your choice, like [Microsoft 365](https://postmansmtp.com/extensions/office-365-extension-for-post-smtp/?utm_source=wp_org&utm_medium=read_me)(Office 365), Brevo, Zoho, [SendGrid](https://postmansmtp.com/configure-wordpress-with-sendgrid/), [Mailgun SMTP](https://postmansmtp.com/setup-mailgun-for-wordpress/), Gmail [(Gmail SMTP Server)](https://postmansmtp.com/how-to-configure-post-smtp-with-gmailgsuite-using-oauth/), Post Mark, etc., which in turn improves WordPress email deliverability.

+**NOTE:** With Post SMTP you get detailed email logs to track your email delivery status, open tracking and more.

-Additionally, with a [3-step setup wizard](https://postmansmtp.com/introducing-the-new-3-step-setup-wizard-for-post-smtp/?utm_source=wp_org&utm_medium=read_me) using OAuth (open authentication), you can configure any SMTP mailer securely via API Keys in seconds without providing your SMTP account credentials.
+Additionally, with a [3-step setup wizard](https://postmansmtp.com/introducing-the-new-3-step-setup-wizard-for-post-smtp/?utm_source=wp_org&utm_medium=read_me) using OAuth (open authentication), you can configure any SMTP mailer (e.g., Gmail SMTP, Office 365, Mailgun, etc.) securely via API Keys in seconds without providing your SMTP account credentials.

 Ultimately, the Post SMTP helps you fix all your issues related to [WordPress not sending emails.](https://postmansmtp.com/wordpress-not-sending-emails/?utm_source=wp_org&utm_medium=read_me)

 == ⚡ Features That Make Post SMTP Stand Out ==
-✔️ **Quick Setup Wizard:** Easy-to-use and powerful 3-Step Setup Wizard for quick SMTP configuration.
+✅ **Quick Setup Wizard:** Easy-to-use and powerful 3-Step Setup Wizard for quick SMTP configuration.

-✔️ **Detailed Email Logs:** Quickly view, filter, and check the status of all your WordPress emails and error messages with a simple click.
+✅ **Detailed Email Logs:** Quickly view, filter, and check the status of all your WordPress emails and error messages with a simple click, ensuring your email logs are always up to date.

-✔️ **Post SMTP Mobile App [NEW]:** You get an App for monitoring your WordPress emails on the go.
+✅ **Post SMTP Mobile App [NEW]:** You get an App for monitoring your WordPress emails on the go.
 You can connect multiple WordPress sites, view detailed email logs, check email errors, and resend them with a single tap directly from your mobile.

-✔️ **Extensive Email Reporting:** Get a thorough report at a glance regarding your WordPress email deliverability performance, including email open tracking and other important stats.
+✅ **Extensive Email Reporting:** Get a thorough report at a glance regarding your WordPress email deliverability performance, including email open tracking and other important stats.

-✔️ **Resend Email Attachments [PRO]:** You can resend any email attachment right through your email log screen with a single click.
+✅ **Resend Email Attachments [PRO]:** With a single click, you can resend any email attachment right through your email log screen, maintaining a seamless record in your email logs.

-✔️ **OAuth 2.0 Support:** Authenticate all major SMTP service providers' accounts (i.e., Microsoft 365, Brevo, Gmail, Amazon SES, SendGrid, etc.) securely using APIs.
+✅ **OAuth 2.0 Support:** Authenticate all major SMTP service providers' accounts (i.e., Office 365/Microsoft 365, Brevo, Gmail, Amazon SES, SendGrid, etc.) securely using APIs.

-✔️ **Fallback Mailing:** Easily set up a backup WordPress SMTP mailer to send any transactional email in case of a failure with the main mailer.
+✅ **Fallback Mailing:** Easily set up a backup WordPress SMTP mailer to send any transactional email in case of a failure with the main mailer.

-✔️ **Instant Failure Notification:** In case of any WordPress email delivery failure, you'll get an instant push notification via Email, Pushover, or Slack.
+✅ **Instant Failure Notification:** In case of any WordPress email delivery failure, you'll get an instant push notification via Email, Pushover, or Slack.

-✔️ **Free Chrome Extension:** Receive all your WordPress email failure alerts directly into your Chrome browser window.
+✅ **Free Chrome Extension:** Receive all your WordPress email failure alerts directly into your Chrome browser window.

-✔️ **Weekly Email Summary [Coming soon]:** Get a snapshot of your WordPress email delivery report right in your inbox every week, which reveals the total number of emails, number of failed emails, total successful email deliveries, and more.
+✅ **Weekly Email Summary:** Get a snapshot of your WordPress email delivery report right in your inbox every week, which reveals the total number of emails, number of failed emails, total successful email deliveries, and your recent email logs.

-✔️ **Unparalleled Customer Support:** We offer multiple support options, including email, a WordPress forum, and even one-on-one expert assistance for [WordPress SMTP Configuration](https://postmansmtp.com/configuration-request/?utm_source=wp_org&utm_medium=read_me) and all your email delivery issues.
+✅ **Unparalleled Customer Support:** We offer multiple support options, including email, a WordPress forum, and even one-on-one expert assistance for [WordPress SMTP Configuration](https://postmansmtp.com/configuration-request/?utm_source=wp_org&utm_medium=read_me) and all your email delivery issues.

-== ⚡ Post SMTP Mobile App – Get an Instant Pulse of Your WordPress Emails == ✔️ **Keep track of Your Emails:** You can monitor all the emails sent from your WordPress site and check the status of each email.
+== ⚡ Post SMTP Mobile App â€“ Get an Instant Pulse of Your WordPress Emails == ✅ **Keep track of Your Emails:** You can monitor all the emails sent from your WordPress site and check the status of each email.

-✔️ **Get Instant Alerts:** When an email fails to deliver, you will receive an instant notification on your phone.
+✅ **Get Instant Alerts:** When an email fails to deliver, you will receive an instant notification on your phone.

-✔️ **Resend Failed Emails [PRO]:** With one tap on your app, you can resend any failed email.
+✅ **Resend Failed Emails [PRO]:** With one tap on your app, you can resend any failed email.
 Preview Any Email: You can preview your emails and see how it looks.

-✔️ **Connect Multiple Sites [PRO]:** Monitor email logs and get email failure notifications for all your WordPress sites right from the app.
+✅ **Connect Multiple Sites [PRO]:** Monitor email logs and get email failure notifications for all your WordPress sites right from the app.

-✔️ **Troubleshoot Errors:** Quickly fix email failure issues by viewing the error details with a single tap.
+✅ **Troubleshoot Errors:** Quickly fix email failure issues by viewing the error details with a single tap.

 https://www.youtube.com/watch?v=Oxs3qintyLU